BlockchainCommons/torgap/README.md

 * The remote iOS [Gordian Wallet](https://github.com/blockchainCommons/gordianwallet-ios) app uses a Torgap to communicate with the Mac [Gordian Server](https://github.com/BlockchainCommons/GordianServer-macOS) bitcoin full-node located at home, which confirms Bitcoin transactions.
 * The remote iOS [Gordian Wallet](https://github.com/blockchainCommons/gordianwallet-ios) app seperately communicates through a Torgap with a Linux [Spotbit](https://github.com/BlockchainCommons/spotbit) server in the cloud, which aggregates bitcoin price information.

+### More on Spotbit

+[Spotbit](https://github.com/BlockchainCommons/spotbit) is currently our premiere Torgap application because it demonstrates a fully functional, publicly accessible example of Torgap usage.
+Though Bitcoin has long provided Tor interaction as an alternative method for accessing your full node, Bitcoin pricing services have remained a security hole: you could access your node, and so spend Bitcoin, but if you ever looked up pricing information, the whole world would know you were using Bitcoin.
+Worse, a pricing service could reveal to an attacker every single IP address that had accessed it, putting all of those users' coins in jeopardy.

+Spotbit resolves these privacy and security problems by creating a Torgap between your wallet and the pricing service, and also serves as the first example of a Gordian microservice, which can provide additional functionality to the [Gordian Wallet](https://github.com/blockchainCommons/gordianwallet-ios).

 ## Additional Information

 The following files contain…